msteffan/fundamentals/04_chapter/02_lesson.md

 <aside style="float: left;">![Flow Chart for `If...Else If...Else If...Else` Statement](../assets/chapter4/flow_chart_if-elseif-elseif-else.png)</aside>
 <br>

-Using `if...else if...else` statements allows us to write code that can behave very differently in different circumstances.
+Using `if...else` statements allows us to write code that can behave very differently in different circumstances.

 ### Test Yourself
 Consider following conditional statement: